Guatemala Backpacking: Everything You Need To Know For An Amazing Trip!

 They were stories that can’t be verified and they got bigger and more frightening with each telling.

-The truth is most visitors to Guatemala have a wonderful time and bad things happen everywhere.
+But the truth is, most visitors to the Guatemala area have a wonderful time and bad things happen everywhere.

 Now that’s out of the way let’s get to the fun stuff!